-So narrow, so leaning, so ornate — what is the story behind Amsterdam canal houses?
+So narrow, so leaning, so ornate — what’s the story behind those distinctive Amsterdam canal houses dotting the old city?
 These skinny city houses, dating back to the 1600’s, are more than just pretty faces!
 Their unique designs are tied up with the history of Amsterdam.
 Here are three things to know before you visit Amsterdam for yourself:

 1. Amsterdam canal houses lean sideways for a few different reasons